fanyijihua/gold-miner/TODO/javascript-factory-functions-with-es6-4d224591a8b1-ync5Jjy48t.md

 benefits:

   1. Users are able to omit parameters with suitable defaults.
   2. The function is more self-documenting because default values supply examples of expected input.
-  3. IDEs and static analysis tools can use default values to infer the type expected for the parameter.
-For example, a default value of `1` implies that the parameter can take a member of the `Number` type.
+发的说法

 Using default parameters, we can document the expected interface for our `createUser` factory, and automatically fill in `'Anonymous'` details if the